 Otis designs, manufactures, sells and installs a wide range of passenger and freight elevators for low-, medium- and high-speed applications, as well as a broad line of escalators and moving walkways.
 In addition to new equipment, Otis provides modernization products to upgrade elevators and escalators as well as maintenance and repair services for both its products and those of other manufacturers.
 Otis serves customers in the commercial and residential property industries around the world.
-Otis sells directly to the end customer and, to a limited extent, through sales representatives and distributors.
+Otis sells directly to the end customer and through sales representatives and distributors.

 Financial results for United Technologies' Otis segment were as follows: